Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 ## [Project prerequisites](#project-pre-requisites)

-Catapush Android SDK assumes that your project:
+Catapush Android SDK assumes that your Android project:

-1. Targets Android 10.0 (API level 29)
+1. Has target SDK version set to 29 ([Android 10.0](https://developer.android.com/studio/releases/platforms#10))
+2. Has minimum SDK version greater than or equal to 18 ([Android 4.3](https://developer.android.com/studio/releases/platforms#4.3))
-2. It's been migrated from Android Support Library to Android Jetpack (AndroidX) If not, please refer to the [official guide](https://developer.android.com/jetpack/androidx/migrate).
+3. It's been migrated from Android Support Library to Android Jetpack (AndroidX) If not, please refer to the [official guide](https://developer.android.com/jetpack/androidx/migrate).

 ### [Core module](#core-module)